A new perspective on renormalization: the scattering transformation: Conclusions

 \section{Conclusions}

-We have explored the meaning of Mallat's scattering operator in the context of a physical system.
+The meaning of Mallat's scattering operator in the context of a physical system has been explored.
 The first major constraint that physics puts on the scattering operator is the composition property that demands that $\hat{f}(x_{n+1}) = e^{(i/\hbar) \hat{H} (x_{n+1}-x_n)} \hat{f}(x_n) e^{-(i/\hbar) \hat{H} (x_{n+1}-x_n)}$.
 This allows the scattering operator to be written as a functional derivative of a generating function that is of the form

 where $S_0[\psi(\lambda)]$ is the action functional.
 This is a nontrivial constraint on the scattering operator.
 Since the action is normally given as $S_0[f(x)]$, the important calculation is determining $Z[J(\lambda)]$ given $S_0[f(x)]$.
 This was shown to be a successive averaging of the physics (the generalized force and the change in the generalized momentum) over scale.
-To leading order, including the quantum fluctuation term, the generating function can be written as a functional of $\psi_0(\lambda)$ and $S_2^{-1}(\lambda,\lambda^\prime)$ which are the expected values of the first and second order scattering operators.
+To leading order, including the quantum fluctuation term, the generating function can be written as a functional of $\varphi_0(\lambda)$ and $S_2^{-1}(\lambda,\lambda^\prime)$ which are the expected values of the first and second order scattering operators, or equivalently the classical action (with quantum fluctuation corrections) as a function of the renormalization scale and a transfer matrix (scale dependent mass of the excitations) as a function of the initial and final renormalization scales.
 The physics is encoded in these functions.
-The correspondence is completed by the identification of the distribution of functions, $F(f)$, as the state of the physical system; the function, $f(x)$, as the field; the $1/J$ cutoff of the wavelet transform as the $i\varepsilon$ convergence factor of the path integral; and, most importantly, the expected value of the scattering operator as the S-matrix.
+The correspondence is completed by the identification of the distribution of functions, $F(f)$, as the state of the physical system; the function, $f(x)$, as the field; the $1/J$ cutoff of the wavelet transform as the $i\varepsilon$ convergence factor of the path integral, the necessity and freedom in setting the phase to a constant as the existence of a gauge boson corresponding to exchange of this phase; and, most importantly, the expected value of the scattering operator as the S-matrix.

 What $S_0[\psi(\lambda)]$ really expresses is how the physics changes as a function of the scale in inverse distance, $\lambda$.
 The simultaneous change of basis from $\hat{f}(x) \to \hat{\psi}(\lambda)$ and $\hat{x} \to \hat{\lambda}$ puts one in the natural basis for calculation of the S-matrix and therefore does not have any singularities to renormalize.